hassanhabib/The-Standard/Services/Services.md

 For instance, a processing service should delegate the work of persisting data to a foundation service and not try to do that work by itself.

 #### 0.2.1 Two-Three (Florance Pattern)
-For Orchestrator services, their dependencies of services (not brokers) should be limited to 2 or 3 but not 1 and not 4.
+For Orchestrator services, their dependencies of services (not brokers) should be limited to 2 or 3 but not 1 and not 4 or more.

 The dependency on one service denies the very definition of orchestration. that's because orchestration by definition is the combination between multiple different operations from different sources to achieve a higher order of business-logic.